 A quality review can evaluate whether what you are doing meets the standards set out in your quality plans.
 Best find out now before the project goes too far, as it might be too late to do anything about it then.

 Many executives would rate cost management as one of their highest priorities on a project, so evaluating how you the project is performing financially is crucial.
 Compare your current actual spend to what you had budgeted at this point.
 If there are variances, look to explain them.
+You can use a project dashboard to check your actual spend in real time.

 You’ll also want to look forward and re-forecast the budget to the end of the project.
 Compare that to your original estimate too and make sure it is close enough for your management team to feel that the work is on track.
 If your forecasts go up too much it is a sign that your spending will be out of control by the end of the project – again, something it is better to know about now.